Diego-FloresG/Data-Mining/Unit_2/Practices/Practice01/README.md

 ### 3.3.
 The third a graph that tells us something statistical such as the distribution of the data and containing the theme layer.

+To show the data in a more efficient way, we display the details to show the title of the following graph where you can see the number of cars that have a specific value of horsepower where you can see that there is a trend between 80 and 100, showing that less fast cars have been made, possibly because they are city cars that do not require as much speed.

 ```r
 #theme
 o <- ggplot(cars, aes(x=Horsepower))